Gilbertindustries/Altimiter/README.md

 This project is to measure the altitude of model rockets with cheap off the shelf devboards.

+# Rocketview
+Rocketview is a graphical software for sending commands and pulling data off the data loggers

+Dependencies
+``pip install pyserial matplotlib``

 # How to build

 # ESP32